geodegarmo/chrisdegarmo/index.md

 ---
 ### Earth-Engine Application
-<p>This Earth-Engine application has a button to clip a user drawn area of interest.</p>
+<p>This Earth-Engine application has a button to clip and export a user drawn area of interest.</p>
 <img src="images/earth-engine_app.jpg"/>
 <p><b>Image 1</b></p>
 <h2>Clip and Export a Digital Elevation Model (DEM)</h2>